JoshuaKGoldberg/create/packages/site/src/content/docs/engine/presets/options.md

 :::

 Presets will need to be able to take in options.
-As with previous layers, they'll describe their options as the properties for a Zod object schema.
+As with previous layers, they'll describe their options as the properties for a Zod object base.

 For example, a preset that takes in keywords and forwards them to a `package.json` block: